 Sam and his dad Chick will share about their 3,600 mile journey from Oregon to New Jersey on bicycles.
 Over 42 days, they pushed through harrowing weather, crossed mountains, and stopped at lots and lots of gas stations.
 Bike touring comes with many unexpected twists and turns, requiring them to repair their bikes along the way, and care for each other as challenges arose.
 Join us for an evening of storytelling and education that you won’t forget!

 This talk is recommended for all ages.
-No registration required.
+No registration required to attend in person, please register to receive the Zoom link to join online.

 September 20, 2-4pm | Alicia Ashman Library